lorrli274/next/courses/original/Database Fundamentals/Activities/Columns/03-Normalization.md

 In the next steps you'll learn how to create and modify the columns of a table.
 However, before jumping into that, it's important to have an understanding of database **normalization**.

-There are three levels of normalization:
+Normalization is a technique of organizing data in a database to minimize redundancy and to ensure only related data are stored in each table.
+The stages of organization are called **normal forms**.
+There are six levels of normalization; however, the third normal form is considered the highest level necessary for most applications so we will only be discussing the first three forms in this lesson.

+The rules to satisfy the three normal forms are:

 * **First Normal Form (1NF)**:
-  * Data is stored in tables with columns uniquely identified by a primary key
+  * Data is stored in tables with rows uniquely identified by a primary key
   * Data within each table is stored in individual columns in its most reduced form
   * There are no repeating columns
 * **Second Normal Form (2NF)**: